gaia-platform/GaiaPlatform/production/db/memory_manager/README.md

 ### Metadata

 * MM
-  * A bitmap indicating the use of each chunk.
+  * A chunk bitmap indicating the use of each chunk.
   * An offset for the first available chunk that was never used before.
 * CM
   * The CM metadata tracks the following:
-    * A bitmap indicating the use of each allocation unit.
+    * A slot bitmap indicating the allocation slots on which object allocations start.
     * The last committed 64B allocation unit index

 Determining the size of an allocation given just an address can be done by deserializing the database object at that address.

 ### Access synchronization

 The MM chunk allocations can be done from multiple processes that synchronize through atomic operations over the next available chunk offset.
-The MM GC/compaction operations would only be executed by the server.
+The MM compaction operations would only be executed by the server.

-Because a chunk is usually operated on by a single thread, CM operations don't need to worry about synchronization.
+CM allocation operations can be done by a single thread; however, garbage collection operations can be done by multiple threads and they can conflict with themselves or with the allocation operations when updating the slot bitmap.
 The server needs to track the ownership of each chunk and take over if a client dies.